phmaddux/atl-wdi/homework/javaScript/data-modeling/hw.md

 What are some advantages and disadvantages of choosing these representations?
 Please give at least one example of each.

 > Answer here
+The stations don't appear to in any order which would make the information useless for someone trying to find their way from point A to point B.

+Though labeled as they are the stations are easily identifiable, and could be referenced in an array easily.

 ### 6. Doctor Appointment App